President Donald Trump is going after San Francisco — again.

 The address came a month after Trump said he would send federal troops to “clean up” San Francisco.

 According to the president, San Francisco and other major cities have high rates of crime and dangerous streets.
-Mayor Daniel Lurie last month pointed out that crime in San Francisco has been falling for years.
+Mayor Daniel Lurie pointed out at a City Hall ceremony Tuesday that crime data tells a different story.

 “We’re going into Chicago very soon,” Trump said Tuesday of deploying National Guard troops.